zakizaim75/recycleview/AndroidStudioProjects/minggu 14/RecyclerViewFundamentals_Final/README.md

 TrackMySleepQuality is an app for recording sleep data for each night.
 You can record a start and stop time, assign a quality rating, and clear the database.

-In this codelab you will learn how to use a RecyclerView in your Android Kotlin app to efficiently display lists of items.
+Learn how to display items in a grid in a RecyclerView in your Android Kotlin apps.

 Pre-requisites